chengeu25/eNorthernPike/System Proposal Template.md

 ### 5.4 Data Model (Entity Relationship Diagram)
 > *Reference Chapter 5*

 There are four main types of data, users, plans, courses, and programs, however in reality these all become a total of 11 data types after normalization.
 Students can have plans, which contain courses.
 Faculty, courses, and programs all have departments.
 Courses can have prequisites.
-Note there are two relationships between a prerequisite course because each prerequisite is a course and such has one-to-one correspondence, but courses also have prerequisites, which is not one-to-one.
+Note there are two relationships between a prerequisite course because each prerequisite is a course and such has one-to-one correspondence except when a course is not a prerequisite for anything, but courses also have prerequisites, which is not one-to-one.
 Also note that a user must be a student or faculty, but obviously not both, and as such student and faculty are listed as optional for a user.

 ```mermaid
 erDiagram